 The Environmental Dynamics Program seeks qualified, highly motivated students interested in interdisciplinary research that embraces the complex interactions of human populations with their natural world through time.
-As such, the academic discipline and background of prospective students are open.
-Graduates and current candidates within the ENDY Program have experience and degrees in Anthropology, Atmospheric Sciences, Biology, Computer Sciences, Engineering, Forestry, Geosciences, Geography, History, Hydrology, Landscape Architecture, Soil Science, Water Resources, and other disciplines.
+As such, the academic discipline and

 C. Administrative Structure and Contacts

 ENDY appropriate courses are taught by regular faculty from the Departments of Anthropology, Agricultural Economics and Agribusiness, Architecture, Biological and Agricultural Engineering, Biological Sciences, Communication Crop, Soil and Environmental Sciences, Geosciences, Law, Plant Pathology, Political Science, and Sociology and Criminology, with new faculty and courses being added all the time.
 The ENDY program began in 1998 with 40 regular faculty and 20 cooperating faculty.
 An up-to-date listing of current faculty is available on the ENDY web page: http://environmental-dynamics.uark.edu/people/faculty.php